Pawkkie/Team-Aquas-Asset-Repo/README.md

 - Anything else!

 ## How is everything organized?
-- First level folders are organized by **creator or project,** so individual creators have the easiest time maintaining and adding to their own body of work and crediting the appropriate people is easier.
+- First level folders are organized by **asset type**
-- Second level folders, if they exist, are broadly organized by **asset type,** at the discretion of the contributor / maintainer (ie. Tilesets, Overworld Sprites, etc.)
+- Second level folders are organized by **creator or project,** so individual creators have the easiest time maintaining and adding to their own body of work and crediting the appropriate people is easier.
 - Any folder that includes an actual asset that is not **_exclusively_** the work of one individual **_must supply a README.md_** indicating:
     - The original creator(s) of an asset if it was part of a larger scale project
     - The original creator of an asset that has been modified in any way (recoloured / resized etc.)